preethampaul/gdrive2/docs/index.rst

-gdrive Documentation
+gdrive2 Documentation
 ==================================

 Github
 **********************
-The code is available `here <https://github.com/preethampaul/gdrive>`_
+The code is available `here <https://github.com/preethampaul/gdrive2>`_

-What is gdrive?
+What is gdrive2?
 ***********************
-gdrive helps users to easily access files from Google Drive using paths, instead of File ids.
+gdrive2 helps users to easily access files from Google Drive using paths, instead of File ids.
 Google API requires the users to know the File ID to access it, but this package which is built using the `pyDrive <https://github.com/gsuitedevs/PyDrive>`_ package allows users to use a *file path* to access the file or folder.